What is cryptocurrency?

 3. Access to New Digital Worlds

 Crypto gives you access to Web3, the new version of the internet where you can own your data, participate in decentralised apps (dApps), and earn rewards for your activity.
+Over the part five years or so, the web3 space has grown and there is a thriving industry where you can not just participate but also help build and grow - the first step is understanding crypto and using it yourself.

 What Makes Cryptocurrency Prices Go Up and Down?